MrBlueXav/Dekrispator-H747CPP/README.md

 DaisySP library from Electrosmith is now included.

 **To test the synth**, flash the board with the two ELF binaries in CM4/Release/ and CM7/Release folders.
+Don't forget to flash also the LCD image (see further).

 ----